Sonic-Amiga/org.openhab.binding.devireg/README.md

 1. Push notifications are sent directly by the thermostat via original Danfoss cloud infrastructure, this is part of the original service.
 OpenHAB takes no part in this process.
 2. If there's no "at home" time configured in the schedule for the given day, OVERRIDE mode does not work and immediately falls back to SCHEDULE.
 This is a bug in thermostat's firmware, OpenHAB does not affect this.

-## Full Example

-_Provide a full usage example based on textual configuration files (*.things, *.items, *.sitemap)._

-## Any custom content here!

-_Feel free to add additional sections for whatever you think should also be mentioned about your binding!_